 NOTE: Mahayana Buddhism would also describe the 'presence' of a complete and full Buddha in the sense of always taking appropriate actions for the benefit of all other beings.

-or NO-THINGNESS = the complete lack of essence and total lack of independent, isolated, definability within any and all phenomena.
+NO THING or NO-THINGNESS = the complete lack of essence and total lack of independent, isolated, definability within any and all phenomena.

 This really is the way things are (although NOT how they appear) because all things (all experiences) are always only made of other "things".